Hyperflux: Pruning Reveals Importance: Related work

 \section{Related work}

-Research on neural network pruning has a relatively old history, with some methods going back decades and laying the groundwork for modern approaches.
-Early approaches, such as \cite{lecun1989optimal} and \cite{lecun1992second}, utilized Hessian-based techniques and Taylor expansions to identify and remove unimportant specific weights, while \cite{skeletonization1988} employed derivatives to remove whole units, an early form of structured pruning.
+Research on neural network pruning has a long history, with some methods going back decades and laying the groundwork for modern approaches.
+Early approaches, such as \citet{lecun1989optimal} and \citet{lecun1992second}, utilized Hessian-based techniques and Taylor expansions to identify and remove unimportant specific weights, while \citet{skeletonization1988} employed derivatives to remove whole units, an early form of structured pruning.
 These initial studies demonstrated the feasibility of reducing network complexity without significantly compromising performance.
-An influential overview \cite{thimm1995evaluating} concluded that magnitude pruning was particularly effective, a paradigm that since then has been widely adopted \cite{han2016deepcompression, frankle19lottery, zhou19deconstructing, evci2020rigging, kusupati2020soft, han2015learning, tai2022spartan, peste2021acdc, georgoulakis2023feather}.
+An influential overview \citep{thimm1995evaluating} concluded that magnitude pruning was particularly effective, a paradigm that has since been widely adopted \citep{han2016deepcompression, frankle19lottery, zhou19deconstructing, evci2020rigging, kusupati2020soft, han2015learning, tai2022spartan, peste2021acdc, georgoulakis2023feather}.